CIPValidationSuite/ValidationSuite/README.md

 For example penta-2,3-diene is TH3, hexa-2,3,4-triene
 is CT4.

-Helical and Atropisomeric geometries can not be stored in SMILES.
+Note Helicicene and Atropisomeric stereochemistry can not be stored in SMILES.

 ## Rules